Can tree planting save our planet?

 Besides the few headline-grabbing big pledges from companies this year, tree planting and landscape restoration at scale have struggled to attract sufficient investment.
 And yet, investment opportunities abound with commitments by governments to restore hundreds of millions of hectares through agreements like the Bonn Challenge and the New York Declaration on Forests, in addition to growing willingness among companies to make their supply chains more sustainable.

 Landscape restoration is often a long-term and costly exercise.
-CIFOR-ICRAF have developed two important mobile tools for farmers, restoration practitioners and tree planters to make the right tree in the right place for the right purpose easier.
-CIFOR-ICRAF experts Roeland Kindt will explain how the Regreening Africa App and the vegetationmap4africa’s help those involved in landscape restoration make better decisions on suitable tree and shrub species.
+CIFOR-ICRAF have developed two important mobile tools for farmers and restoration practitioners plant the right tree in the right place for the right purpose, and collect information on how farmers are managing and protecting trees on their farms.
+CIFOR-ICRAF experts Roeland Kindt and Tor-Gunnar Vågen will explain how the vegetationmap4africa and the Regreening Africa App can help those involved in landscape restoration make better decisions.

 Tree planting techniques and technology, from species selection to considering natural regeneration, can help reduce costs, improve survival rates while connecting communities.
 During the second session we will consider what trees make the most sense under different climate scenarios, the role of biodiversity, where do we plant which tree species – or let nature do the work through natural regeneration.
 New technologies, their applications to the future of tree planting and restoration will also be discussed.